slav120/Jungle/README.md

 # Jungle

-This is a mini e-commerce application iv'e built for a school assignment using Rails 4.2
+Jungle is a mini e-commerce application done using Rails 4.2, it features a product and cart page with a active Stripe API for payment.
+It also features a commerce owner page where you can manage your item inventory.

 # Pictures